osisoft/PI-Adapter/shared-content/installation/upgrade-the-adapter.md

 # Upgrade the adapter

-When a new version of the adapter is released, you can upgrade it by running the new binaries.
+When a new version of the adapter is released, you can upgrade to the latest version by running the new installation package.

 ## Windows upgrade